 The Purpose of Setting Up a Conversion

-If at any time they see conversions begin to drop, it is a trigger to show that something may be wrong with the website's message, navigability, user experience or external influencers such as a dip in marketing or drop in search engine rankings.
+If at any time you see conversions begin to drop, it is a trigger that something may be wrong with the website's message, navigability, user experience, or external influencers such as a dip in marketing or drop in search engine rankings.

-A "conversion" can be identified by a number of different things based on what is important to each marketing team or webmaster, depending on the specific goals of the website.
+A "conversion" can be identified by a number of different things based on what is important to each marketing team or webmaster.
+It all depends on the specific goals of the website.
 A conversion can include events, such as a visitor filling out a lead capture form, a purchase, or a metric such as when a visitor's time on site reaches a certain number of minutes or a visitor views a certain number of pages.

 Conversion Analysis as a Marketing Tool